pineapple-spire/pineapple-spire.github.io/index.md

 <details>
   <summary>👉 <strong>Users Guide</strong> (Click to expand)</summary>

-  This section provides a walkthrough of the Pineapple Spire user interface and its capabilities.
+  <p>This section provides a walkthrough of the Pineapple Spire user interface and its capabilities.</p>

   <h3>Landing Page</h3>

-  When users first arrive to Pineapple Spire, they must login into their account in order to use any financial modeling tools.
+  <p>When users first arrive to Pineapple Spire, they must login into their account in order to use any financial modeling tools.</p>

   <img src="images/user-guide/landing-page-no-login.png" alt="Landing Page no login" width="600px">

-  After users login, they will be able to use the fiscal sustainability model and the stress test tools as seen in the image below.
+  <p>After users login, they will be able to use the fiscal sustainability model and the stress test tools as seen in the image below.</p>

   <img src="images/user-guide/landing-page-user-login.png" alt="Landing Page user login" width="600px">

   <h3>Sign In</h3>

-  To sign in, when users are on the landing page, they can click on the "Login" button located on the top right of the landing page, then click on "Sign In."
+  <p>To sign in, when users are on the landing page, they can click on the "Login" button located on the top right of the landing page, then click on "Sign In."</p>

   <img src="images/user-guide/user-sign-in.png" alt="Landing Page user login" width="600px">

-  After users click on "Sign In", it will take them to the sign in page which then they can enter their email and password for Pineapple Spire, then click on the "Sign In" button located below the email and password input.
+  <p>After users click on "Sign In", it will take them to the sign in page which then they can enter their email and password for Pineapple Spire, then click on the "Sign In" button located below the email and password input.</p>

   <img src="images/user-guide/user-sign-in-page.png" alt="Landing Page user login" width="600px">

   <h3>Sign Out</h3>

-  To sign out, users can click on the top right where they see their email and click "Sign Out."
+  <p>To sign out, users can click on the top right where they see their email and click "Sign Out."</p>

   <img src="images/user-guide/user-sign-out.png" alt="Sign out button" width="600px">

-  Then they will be presented with the option to either sign out for sure or to cancel their decision.
+  <p>Then they will be presented with the option to either sign out for sure or to cancel their decision.
 To sign out, users can click on the left button, "Yes!
-Sign out." or to cancel, users can click on the right button, "Cancel."
+Sign out." or to cancel, users can click on the right button, "Cancel."</p>

   <img src="images/user-guide/user-sign-out-confirm.png" alt="Sign out confirmation page" width="600px">

   <h3>Sign Up</h3>

-  If users need to make an account, from the landing page, they can click on the login button located on the top right, then click on "Sign Up" and it will take them to the sign up page.
-Here, users can put in their first and last name, email, username, password and then confirming their password.
+  <p>If users need to make an account, from the landing page, they can click on the login button located on the top right, then click on "Sign Up" and it will take them to the sign up page.
+Here, users can put in their first and last name, email, username, password and then confirming their password.</p>

   <img src="images/user-guide/sign-up.png" alt="Sign up page" width="600px">

-  Users can also access the sign up page through the sign in page underneath the sign in button.
+  <p>Users can also access the sign up page through the sign in page underneath the sign in button.</p>

   <img src="images/user-guide/user-sign-in-page.png" alt="Sign up page" width="600px">

   <h3>Change Password</h3>

-  The user is able to change their account password by clicking on their email located on the top right of the page and then clicking on the "Change Password" button.
+  <p>The user is able to change their account password by clicking on their email located on the top right of the page and then clicking on the "Change Password" button.

-  From there, the change password page is shown and the user will be able to change their password from there.
+  From there, the change password page is shown and the user will be able to change their password from there.</p>

   <img src="images/user-guide/change-password.png" alt="Change password page" width="600px">

   <h3>Financial Sustainability Model</h3>

-  Users can view the financial sustainability model.
+  <p>Users can view the financial sustainability model.
 For each stress test, they can pick what version of the stress test they want to see and also pick how many years they want to forecast.
-To see the years the do not fit on the table, the user can click the next or previous buttons.
+To see the years the do not fit on the table, the user can click the next or previous buttons.</p>

   <img src="images/user-guide/sm-page.png" alt="Financial Sustainability Modal page" width="600px">

   <h3>Stress Tests Editor</h3>

-  Users can view the stress tests editor page.
+  <p>Users can view the stress tests editor page.
 They will be able to forecast five different stress tests scenarios.

   Each scenario have different value inputs that the user can change to fit what they want to forecast.

   To view the different stress test options, the user can click on the "Stress Test 1" button and change to see other stress tests and even their custom stress tests.

-  To save any changed values, the user can click on "Save Scenario" and any changes will be displayed in the graphs, tables, and the sustainability model page as well.
+  To save any changed values, the user can click on "Save Scenario" and any changes will be displayed in the graphs, tables, and the sustainability model page as well.</p>

   <img src="images/user-guide/stress-test-page.png" alt="Financial Sustainability Modal page" width="600px">

-  Each stress test page will also show a graph and table that will forecast the stress effects.
+  <p>Each stress test page will also show a graph and table that will forecast the stress effects.</p>

   <img src="images/user-guide/stress-test-graphs-tables.png" alt="Financial Sustainability Modal page" width="600px">

-  Each stress test page will also have the option to show the residual effects.
+  <p>Each stress test page will also have the option to show the residual effects.</p>

   <img src="images/user-guide/stress-test-residual.png" alt="Financial Sustainability Modal page" width="600px">